Eye drops are prescribed for use for three days prior to surgery

 After the eye is anesthetized, it is cleaned and prepared for surgery in a sterile manner

-After surgery, you will rest in the recovery area for approximately 30 minutes and be joined by your family members
+After surgery, you will rest in the recovery area for approximately 30 minutes.

 After surgery, a friend or relative must escort you to your home or hotel where you should relax quietly for the remainder of the day.
 Most patients feel well and may go out to dinner; however, please devote the entire day to the appropriate care of your eye.

 Depending on your type of anesthesia, you will wear an eye patch for several hours or overnight